How to Bet on the Masters in Ohio | Ohio Sports Betting Guide

 Masters Odds | Odds to Win the 2022 Masters

-While Jon Rahm has not won a golf tournament since last June, he heads into the 2022 Masters as the odds-on favorite to win at +1200 odds.
-Justin Thomas also touched down in Augusta with +1200 odds.
-Scottie Scheffler, the No.1 ranked player in the world comes in with value at +1600 odds.

-Check out the list below for the best Masters odds from BetOnline, one of the top Ohio sports betting sites.
+BetOnline, one of the top Ohio sports betting sites, has the best Masters odds heading into the second round.

 |BetOnline Free Play